goyalpramod/goyalpramod.github.io/_blogs/AI_agents_from_first_principles.markdown

 ### Agent(LLM call + Tools + Pydantic Model)

-Let's first build a model (This is the pydantic model, I will be refering to these as models.
+Let's first build a model (This is the pydantic model, I will be referring to these as models.
 And Large Language Models as LLMs)

 ```python
 class Agent(BaseModel):